ovelindstrom/playground-demos/README.md

 # Introduction

-Resources for discussion around multi tenancy management in the new AARO Ascension Kubernetes cluster.
-This is a work in progress and is not yet ready for production use.
+Resources for discussion around multi tenancy management, storage and other cool stuff I play around with.

 # Getting Started
-Using standard maven build, Java 21 and Spring Boot 3.4.4.
+Using standard Maven build, Java 21 and Spring Boot 3.5.5.
+Going for Spring Boot 4.0.0 as soon as it is GA.

 Maven Wrapper need to be initialized.